kidonng/unocss-preset-daisy/README.md

 Since daisyUI is utility-first, the styles can be compressed _very_ efficiently.
 Minified size of all styles is about 143 KB, but **only 20 KB** after gzipping.

-If you find this unsatisfying, you can always import only the components you actually use.
-It may sound cumbersome but in fact not so, since they only need to be imported once.
+If you find this unsatisfying, you can [only import the styles you actually use](https://github.com/kidonng/daisyui#usage).
+It may sound cumbersome but in fact not so, since they only need to be imported once globally.

 You can also use [PurgeCSS](https://purgecss.com/), though it doesn't play nice with UnoCSS (or Vite in large).

+**Why use `@kidonng/daisyui` instead of the official `daisyui` package?**

+[`@kidonng/daisyui`](https://github.com/kidonng/daisyui) is a redistribution of daisyUI, to make it compatible with UnoCSS.

 **I was expecting a full UnoCSS port!**